Penguin-Watch/Old_penguin_watch_camera_processing/README.md

 **Stil need to:**

 - Integrate chick and eggs into this.
-I didn't have this data
+I didn't have these data.

 - Test this on sites other than NEKOc.
 Some tweaking might be required.

 # Notes about project workflow
-1) First clone the repository onto your local machine (this will only need to be done once)
+1) First clone the repository onto your local machine (this will only need to be done once).

 2) Whenever you want to make changes to the code, you should 'checkout a branch'.
 By this I mean create a new branch off of the master.